List of Crayola crayon colors

-Since the introduction of Crayola drawing crayons by Binney & Smith in 1903, more than 200 distinctive colors have been produced in a wide variety of assortments.
+Since the introduction of Crayola drawing crayons by Binney & Smith in 1903, more than 200 colors have been produced in a wide variety of assortments.
 The table below represents all of the colors found in regular Crayola assortments from 1903 to the present.
 Since the introduction of fluorescent crayons in the 1970s, the standard colors have been complemented by a number of specialty crayon assortments, represented in subsequent tables.

 Standard colors

 Specialty crayons

 Along with the regular packs of crayons, there have been many specialty sets, including Silver Swirls, Gem Tones, Pearl Brite Crayons, Metallic FX Crayons, Magic Scent Crayons, Silly Scents, and more.

 Fluorescent crayons

 In 1972, Binney & Smith introduced eight Crayola fluorescent crayons, designed to fluoresce under black light.
 The following year, they were added to the 72-count box, which had previously contained two of the eight most-used colors, in place of the duplicate crayons.
 These crayons remained steady until 1990, when all eight were renamed, and eight more were added, for a total of 16 fluorescent crayons.
 One of the new colors, Hot Magenta, shared a name with one of the original colors, now Razzle Dazzle Rose.
 For some reason, two of the original eight fluorescent crayons have the same color as two of the newer crayons.
 In 1992, the fluorescent colors were added to the new No. 96 box, becoming part of the standard lineup.
 When four new crayons were added to the No. 96 assortment in 2003, four existing colors were discontinued, including two of the fluorescents.
 Also beginning in 1993, packs of fluorescent crayons were regularly labeled "neon" or "neons".